-Below you’ll find a few ideas for planning a flotation device into your lessons.
+Below you’ll find a few ideas for planning a “flotation device activity” into your lessons.
 You’ll also find a few ideas if you’re in the middle of a lesson that’s ending right this minute and are truly stuck.

-If your students are old enough to write on their own, have a long writing assignment prepared for the first day.
-A well-planned prompt can help you get to know your students, their writing, and their motivation levels.
+If your students are old enough to write on their own, be ready with a long writing assignment that has clear directions.
+A well-planned essay prompt can help you get to know your students, their writing, and their motivation levels.
 More important, it will take up at least half an hour of class time.
+Another option for staying ready is to make a few class sets of vaguely-educational-but-not-unit-specific worksheets.
 If students are too young to write, make an activity packet based on the letters of the alphabet to keep them coloring for a while.
-(You can find a ready-to-edit, first-day-of school forms Word document here.
+(You can find a ready-to-edit, first-day-of school-forms Word document here.
 The document includes forms, printable student surveys and essay prompts.)

-Here are three “flotation device” activities that require zero preparation and that you should be able to adapt to most grade levels.
+Here are three “flotation device” activities that you can use if your lesson ends early and you need something to do now.
+They require zero preparation and that you should be able to adapt to most grade levels.